xenonview-com/view-js-sdk/README.md

 <br/>

 ## What's New <a id='whats-new'></a>
+* v0.1.13 - React JS SDK Errors are not being rethrown - fixed
 * v0.1.12 - Readme updates
 * v0.1.11 - Fix: typescript export definitions for useXenon
 * v0.1.10 - Added: typescript definitions for useXenon